-POLICY BRIEF CORAL REEF RESTORATION TO IMPROVE ECOSYSTEM SERVICES POLICY BRIEF

-Coral reef restoration is becoming a popular tool to assist the recovery of damaged coral reefs.
+POLICY BRIEF CORAL REEF RESTORATION TO IMPROVE ECOSYSTEM SERVICES POLICY BRIEF environment programme Coral reef restoration is becoming a popular tool to assist the recovery of damaged coral reefs.
 Over the last twenty years, several methods have been developed and applied with varying levels of success.
 A recent report by the United Nations Environment Programme (UNEP) provides guidelines for optimising the use of coral reef restoration as a tool to maintain reef ecosystem services.
-Context Coral reefs provide ecosystem goods and services worth hundreds of billions of dollars globally every year, but they are rapidly declining in the face of rising climate and anthropogenic disturbances.
-The 5th Global Biodiversity Outlook by the Convention on Biological Diversity (CBD) recognises failure to achieve previous targets for coral reef conservation and classifies corals as most at risk of extinction of all assessed groups.
-According to recent IPCC even if warming is limited to an increase of 1.5°C. Urgent climate action is required along with bold local management to halt declines and support coral reef resilience now and Coral reef restoration can be used as part of a broader management strategy to combat declines in coral health globally.
+Context Coral reefs provide ecosystem goods and services worth hundreds of hillinos of dollars goldsly every year, but they are rapidly declining in the face of rising climate and anthropogenic disturbances.
+The 5° Global Biodiversity Outbook by the Convention on Biological Diversity (CBD) recognises failure to achieve previous targets for coral reef conservation and classifies corals as most at risk of extinction of all assessed groups.
+According to recent IPCC reports, up to 20% of coral reefs.
+Could be lost by 2050, even if warming Is limited to an increase of 1.5°C. Urgent Climate action is required along with bold local management to halt declines and support coral reef resilience now and into the future.
+Coral reef restoration can be used as part of a broader management strategy to combain declines in coral health globally.
 It can also be used as a mechanism to help countries deliver on national and international commitments under various multilateral environmental agreements.
-A recent report from the International Coral Reef Initiative (ICRI) revealed that 88% of ICRI members were interested in the development of new international commitments and policies specifically dedicated to coral reef restoration.
+A recent report from the international Coral Reef initiative (ICRI) revealed that 88% of ICRI members were interested in the development of new international coral refer storation.
 In 2019, the United Nations Environment Assembly adopted Resolution 4/13 requesting UNEP and ICRI to define best practices for coral restoration for the maintenance of ecosystem services.
-The UN Decade on Ecosystem Restoration (2021-2030) and Ocean Science for Sustainable Developm (2021-2030), provide opportunities to highlight the work already underway and set out a path of future actions.
-Coral reef restoration faces challenges associated with the relative novelty of the field and the sense of urgency for its applicability.
-Challenges include lack of integration with threat abatement, limited spatial scale for effective implementation, insufficient monitoring of effectiveness. and lack of long-term stakeholder engagement.
-Coral reef restoration can be mislabelled and mis-used as a stand-alone 'fix' for reef declines.
-It will not be successful if threats to the reef system are not mitigated prior or concurrently to the restoration effort.
+The UN Decade on Ecosystem Restoration (2021-2030) and Ocean Science for Sustainable Development (2021-2030), provide opportunities to highlight the work already underway and set out a path of future actions.
+Challenges Coral reef restoration faces challenges associated with the relative novelty of the field and the sense of urgency for its applicability.
+Challenges include lack of integration with threat abatement, limited spatial scale for effective implementation, insufficient monitoring of effective and lack of long-term stakeholder engagement.
+Coral reef restoration can be mislabelled and mis-used as a stand-alone fix' for reef declines It will not be successful if threats to the reef system are not mitigated prior or concurrently to the restoration effort.
 Importantly, the potential to restore should NEVER be used as an excuse to degrade reefs.

 Coral reef restoration and climate change Coral reef restoration is not designed to reduce climate impacts, but rather, it is intended as a complementary tool to support natural recovery following disturbance in high-value areas.
 Given the many uncertainties associated with different climate scenarios, the key challenge is to design coral restoration efforts such that the realities of climate change are embedded in the choice of goals, objectives, and methods.
-Climate change mitigation should not preclude investment in local management strategies designed to build the resilience and adaptation of the socio-ecological coral reef systems.
-It is not an 'either or' situation; multiple actions need to be implemented concurrently to provide coral reefs with the greatest hope for the future.
+Climate change mitigation should not preclude investment in local management strategies designed to build the realience and adaptation of the socio-ecological coral reef systems.
+It is not an 'either or' situation: multiple actions need to be implemented concurrently to provide coral reefs with the greatest hope for the future.